Font Size:

 Microbiology

-The Microbiology Division is comprised of seven Branches: Bioterrorism, Special Bacteriology, and Emerging Infectious Diseases, TB, and Mycology.
+The Microbiology Division is comprised of the branches Bioterrorism, Special Bacteriology, and Emerging Infectious Diseases.

 The Bioterrorism Branch works closely with all state and federal law enforcement agencies, hazmat teams statewide, and the Civil Support Team of the National Guard.
 The Branch's staff analyzes for and rules out bioterrorism agents such as Bacillus anthracis (B. anthracis), Yersinia pestis (Y. pestis), Clostridium botulinum (C. botulinum), Franciscella tularensis (F. tularenisis), Brucella, smallpox, ricin, and influenza - H5N1 that have potential use for terrorism.